BestTimesToVisit.com Logo

 Inter-Island Flights

-For hopping between Vanuatu's diverse islands like Espiritu Santo, Tanna, or Pentecost, small propeller planes are your primary and often only option.
-Air Vanuatu is the main carrier, connecting the capital Port Vila with other major islands.
+For hopping between Vanuatu's diverse islands like Espiritu Santo, Tanna, or Malekula, small aircraft are your primary (and often only) option.
+Air Vanuatu is the main carrier, offering a vital link for exploring the archipelago's remote beauty.

-Cost:Flights can range from $100 to $300 USD one-way depending on the route and booking time.
+Cost:Flights can range from $100-$300 USD one-way depending on the route and booking time.

 Tip:Book well in advance, especially during peak seasons (June-August).
-Flights can be subject to weather delays, so build flexibility into your itinerary.
-Don't expect extensive in-flight service; bring your own snacks and water.
-Luggage allowances are strict on smaller planes.
+Flights can be delayed or canceled due to weather, so build flexibility into your itinerary.
+Don't overpack; luggage weight limits are strictly enforced on smaller planes.
+Check the Air Vanuatu website directly for the best deals and schedules.

 Buses (Local Minivans)